graphsignal/graphsignal-python/README.md

 ## Observe

-After everything is setup, [log in](https://app.graphsignal.com/) to Graphsignal to monitor and analyze execution performance and monitor for issues.
+After everything is setup, [log in](https://app.graphsignal.com/) to Graphsignal to monitor and analyze your application and monitor for issues.

 ## Overhead